mbabynames search ✿

 Jerry Blake

-Jerry ("noble and strong") with Blake ("dark, fair").
+Jerry ("spear ruler") with Blake ("dark, fair").
 Together the name has two layers: the first name brings one quality, the middle name another.
 At 2 syllables, Jerry needs a shorter middle to stay balanced.
 Blake does that.

 Flowing and rhythmic